Limboid/limboid-humanitarian-program/README.md

 # Limboid Humanitarian Program

-- A responsible demonstration of using the BoidNet
+- A responsible demonstration of using I:heart:U and the BoidNet,
-- that makes lasting positive impact of the lives of humans
+- that makes lasting positive impact of the lives of humans and the earth.

 ## Process

+- Request

 - Users submit needs to I:heart:U
 - I:heart:U does independant investigation to determine the real and most important needs